Ashok0/EnderalVREssentials-Nightly/README.md

 12. Wait for the process to finish and then close the Nemesis Unlimited Behavior Engine.
 13. Right click on "Overwrite" and select "Create Mod".
 Enter a custom name i.e. Nemesis_Output and click OK.
 14. Tick "Nemesis_Output" in the left window pane.
+15. If using XPMSSE, delete dummy plugin "FNIS.esp".
-15. Revert the upper right dropdown bar back to "SKSE".
+16. Revert the upper right dropdown bar back to "SKSE".
-16. Re-enable "Real-time protection" in Windows.
+17. Re-enable "Real-time protection" in Windows.
-17. You may need to re-run this process if you change your load order.
+18. You may need to re-run this process if you change your load order.

 ## DynDOLOD 3 and SkyVRaan Configuration